 In July 2013, the Company held community consultations in Grise Fiord.
 The meeting focused on presenting the planned Phase 2 exploration program and to gather feedback to resolve concerns relating to water management, wildlife management, and preservation of heritage resources.
 The meeting was well attended but many of the local hunters were absent due to seasonal work.
 The Mayor requested a follow up meeting so that the hunters would have an opportunity to voice their concerns.
 A subsequent follow up session was held in Grise Fiord in November 2013 and representatives from Aboriginal Affairs and Northern Development ("AANDC") and Qikiqtani Inuit Association ("QIA") were also in attendance.
 Based on the results of the November meeting it was determined that further consultation was required with the Hamlet of Grise Fiord to adequate identify and address concerns.
 The Company has agreed to withdraw its project application and delay its intended exploration program for 12 months so that a working group, comprised of the Company, the community of Grise Fiord, AANDC, QIA and other government agencies can be established to explore ways to progress the project whilst addressing the concerns of all stakeholders.
 The working group will meet regularly over the next 12 month period.
 At the end of the 12 month period, it is anticipated that the Company will resubmit its project application incorporating revisions based on the findings from the joint working group.
+A draft proposal for the consultation process has been prepared and, if acceptable to all parties, it is anticipated that the first meeting will commence at the end of March 2014.

 In May 2013, the Company applied for two coal licence areas near Pond Inlet on Baffin Island.
+The review process for these applications is still on-going.

 Coal licences have a three year term.
 In June 2013, seven of the licence blocks held by the Company expired.
-The Company has submitted applications to reacquire the area covered by the expired licences.
-In July 2013, the Company was granted a one year extension on all of its existing coal licences except for those on Axel Heiberg and is currently applying for additional extensions.
+The Company has submitted applications to reacquire the area covered by the expired licences and the review of these applications is still on-going.
+In July 2013, the Company was granted a one year extension on all of its existing coal licences except for those on Axel Heiberg.
+As a result of the extension, a previously paid licence fee of \$63,555 was approved for reimbursement.
+The Company has applied for further extensions to accommodate the time required to complete the community consultation process.
 The Company allowed twenty coal licences located in Axel Heiberg to expire as the costs to maintain the licences were too high given that exploration in the area was improbable.